telerik/report-server-docs/reports-management.md

 When a report has been selected you can see a details view on the right side of the grid.
 The details view shows additional information about the report as well as the report's history.

 You can search for reports by their name, description, or category.
-For more information on the search see [Search]({%slug search%}).
+For more information, see [Search]({%slug search%}).